Livingstone Bramble

-Ras-I Alujah Bramble (born Livingstone Bramble on September 3, 1960) is the former WBA Lightweight boxing Champion of the World.
+Ras-I Alujah Bramble (born Livingstone Bramble; September 3, 1960 – March 22, 2025) was a professional boxer who was once the WBA Lightweight boxing champion of the world.
 Bramble was raised on Saint Croix, U.S. Virgin Islands.
 He became the first world champion from Saint Kitts and Nevis.
-Although his last recorded fight occurred on June 26, 2003, he has never officially announced his retirement, and constantly hints that he wishes to fight on.
-His current record stands at 40–26–3 (25 KOs).

 Boxing career

 Bramble began boxing professionally on October 16, 1980, knocking out Jesus Serrano in round one.
 He would outpoint Serrano in a rematch.
 In his fourth fight, Bramble faced the more experienced, fringe contender Jorge Nina, winning by a disqualification in the second round.

 On June 4, 1981, Bramble beat Ken Bogner by a knockout in seven rounds.
 But later that year, on August 31, he lost for the first time, in an eight-round decision to Anthony Fletcher.
 After that loss, he built a streak of thirteen wins in a row, including wins over former world title challengers James Busceme and Gaetan Hart, as well as top ten ranked fighters like Jerome Artis and Rafael Williams.

 Bramble was given a shot at a world title when the WBA pitted him and Ray "Boom Boom" Mancini for the Lightweight title on June 1, 1984.
 Bramble entered the ring sporting a record of 20 wins and only one loss, with thirteen knockouts, but was a heavy underdog to Mancini, who had recently gone fourteen rounds with the legendary Alexis Argüello, and he was also coming off a successful title defense on January 14, a third-round knockout of two time world champion Bobby Chacon.
 Furthermore, talks about a super-fight between Mancini and IBF world Jr. Welterweight champion Aaron Pryor were already under way.
 Nevertheless, Bramble cut Mancini in round one and went on to become the WBA world Lightweight champion by a fourteenth-round knockout in Buffalo, New York.
 After this, The Ring published a cover of Bramble, WBA Jr. Lightweight world champion Rocky Lockridge, and their trainer Lou Duva.
 The cover read: The championship season.